AFewBooks/hanson-universalism-history/universalism-in-the-early-church.md

 passes for history,\" is written, may be seen in Professor William G. T.
-Shedd\'s \"History of Christian Doctrine.\" He says: "The punishment inflicted upon the lost was regarded by the fathers of the ancient church, with very few exceptions, as endless. \* \* \* The only exception to the belief in the eternity of future punishment in the ancient church appears in the Alexandrine school.
+Shedd\'s \"History of Christian Doctrine.\" He says: "The punishment inflicted upon the lost was regarded by the fathers of the ancient church, with very few exceptions, as endless....
+The only exception to the belief in the eternity of future punishment in the ancient church appears in the Alexandrine school.
 Their denial of the doctrine sprang logically out of their anthropology.
 Clement of Alexandria, and Origen, we have seen, asserted with great earnestness the tenet of a plenary and inalienable power in the human will to overcome sin.
 The destiny of the soul is thus placed in the soul itself.
 The power of free will cannot be lost, and if not exerted in this world, it still can be in the next; and under the full light of the eternal world; and under the stimulus of suffering there experienced, nothing is more probable than that it will be exerted.
 The views of Origen were almost wholly confined to this school.
-Faint traces of a belief in the remission of punishments in the future world are visible in the writings of Didymus of Alexandria, and in Gregory of Nyssa. \* \* \* With these exceptions, the ancient church held that the everlasting destiny of the human soul is decided in this earthly state.\"[^290] The reader who will turn to the sketches of Didymus and Gregory will discover what Prof.
-Shedd denominates \"faint traces,\" and in the multitudes of quotations from others of the fathers who were not of the Alexandrine school, he will see how utterly inaccurate is this religious historian.
+Faint traces of a belief in the remission of punishments in the future world are visible in the writings of Didymus of Alexandria, and in Gregory of Nyssa....
+With these exceptions, the ancient church held that the everlasting destiny of the human soul is decided in this earthly state.\"[^290] The reader who will turn to the sketches of Didymus and Gregory will discover what Prof. Shedd denominates \"faint traces,\" and in the multitudes of quotations from others of the fathers who were not of the Alexandrine school, he will see how utterly inaccurate is this religious historian.
 Numerous quotations flatly contradict his assertion.
 The verbal resemblance of Dr. Shedd\'s language to that of Hagenbach, cannot be wholly due to accident.[^291] Prof. Shedd, however, contradicts what Schaff and Hagenbach declare to be the truth of history.
 He says that the Alexandrine school was the only exception to a universal belief in endless punishment, except the faint traces in Gregory of Nyssa; while Hagenbach insists that Gregory is more explicit, and Neander affirms that the school of Antioch as well as that of Alexandria, were Universalistic.
-Furthermore, Prof. Shedd does not seem to have remembered the words he had written with his own pen in his translation of Guerike\'s Church History:[^292] \"It is noticeable that the exegetico-grammatical school of Antioch, as well as the allegorizing Alexandrian, adopted and maintained the doctrine of restoration.\" Says Hagenbach, \"Some faint traces of a belief in the final remission of punishments in the world to come are to be found in those writings of Didymus of Alexandria, which are yet extant. \* \* \* Gregory of Nyssa speaks more distinctly upon this point, pointing out the corrective design of the punishments inflicted upon the wicked.\" Hagenbach expressly places Gregory and Didymus as differing, while Shedd makes them agree.
-But Neander declares: \"From two theological schools there went forth an opposition to the doctrine of everlasting punishment, which had its ground in a deeper Christian interest; inasmuch as the doctrine of a universal restoration was closely connected with the entire dogmatic systems of both these schools, namely, that of Origen, and the school of Antioch.\"[^293]
+Furthermore, Prof. Shedd does not seem to have remembered the words he had written with his own pen in his translation of Guerike\'s Church History:[^292] \"It is noticeable that the exegetico-grammatical school of Antioch, as well as the allegorizing Alexandrian, adopted and maintained the doctrine of restoration.\" Says Hagenbach, \"Some faint traces of a belief in the final remission of punishments in the world to come are to be found in those writings of Didymus of Alexandria, which are yet extant....
+Gregory of Nyssa speaks more distinctly upon this point, pointing out the corrective design of the punishments inflicted upon the wicked.\" Hagenbach expressly places Gregory and Didymus as differing, while Shedd makes them agree.
+But Neander declares: \"From two theological schools there went forth an opposition to the doctrine of everlasting punishment, which had its ground in a deeper Christian interest;
+inasmuch as the doctrine of a universal restoration was closely connected with the entire dogmatic systems of both these schools, namely, that of Origen, and the school of Antioch.\"[^293]

 # 14. Minor Authorities.